On Binary Formation from Three Initially Unbound Bodies

 Having examined how the 3BBF probability depends on $\chi_1$ in the case of equal point masses, it is natural to wonder what is a proper choice of $\chi_1$.
 Setting $\chi_1$ high enough that $R_1$ exceeds the interparticle distance in the host environment would clearly violate the assumed isolation of the interaction from its surroundings.
 Yet simply anchoring $R_1$ to the interparticle distance is not computationally optimal; since the 3BBF probability drops steeply with increasing $\chi_1$, choosing too large a $\chi_1$ needlessly inflates the number of scattering experiments required to achieve a robust sample of binaries.
 However, $\chi_1$ cannot be made arbitrarily small without biasing the properties of the binaries that are formed.

-In the limit $\chi_1\rightarrow0$, since $R_2 = 15 R_1$ in the \AH{} method, the initial positions and velocities of all bodies are focused toward a point.
+In the limit $\chi_1\rightarrow0$, the initial positions and velocities of all bodies are focused toward a point because $R_2 = 15 R_1$ in the \AH{} method.
 This minimizes the angular momentum in the global reference frame and causes the 3BBF probability to saturate (no longer follow a simple power law scaling with $\chi_1$).
 By initializing the bodies deeper within their mutual potential wells, this limit also results in a total initial energy much nearer to zero than in a scattering experiment conducted at higher $\chi_1$.